Virtual Quantum Markov Chains: Introduction

-With the aim of understanding the ultimate limit of quantum recoverability, we introduce the \textit{virtual quantum Markov chains} (VQMCs) to characterize the quantum states whose global shadow information can be recovered from subsystems via quantum operations and post-processing.
+In this paper, we introduce the \textit{virtual quantum Markov chains} (VQMCs), which characterize the quantum state whose global shadow information can be recovered from subsystems via local quantum operations and post-processing.
 To be specific, a tripartite quantum state $\rho_{ABC}$ is called a virtual quantum Markov chain in order $A\leftrightarrow B\leftrightarrow C$ if there exists a Hermitian preserving map $\mathscr{R}_{B\rightarrow BC}$ such that

 The above existence of $\mathscr{R}_{B\rightarrow BC}$ ensures that the value of $\tr (O\rho_{ABC})$ can be retrieved for any observable $O$ from $\rho_{AB}$ via statistically simulating $\mathscr{R}_{B\rightarrow BC}$ using quasiprobability decomposition~\cite{Jiang2020} or measurement-controlled post-processing~\cite{Zhao2023}.
-The described process of recovering shadow information of a virtual quantum Markov chain is illustrated in Fig.~\ref{fig:setting}.

-While much of the existing research focuses on the recovery of quantum states via directly applying quantum operations, our understanding of the recovery of quantum states with respect to unknown observables remains limited.
-In particular, it is crucial to comprehend the limitations of quantum recovery as the following essential questions arise: \begin{enumerate} \item \emph{What is the structure of a virtual quantum Markov chain?} \item \emph{What are the distinctions between quantum Markov chains and virtual quantum Markov chains?} \end{enumerate}
+The process of a virtual quantum recovery is illustrated in Fig.~\ref{fig:setting}.
+A fundamental distinction between VQMCs and quantum state reconstruction from local marginals~\cite{Baumgratz_2013} or matrix reconstruction~\cite{Holz_pfel_2018} is that VQMC focuses on recovering the expectation values of a state via sampling and implementing physical operations, while traditional reconstruction methods may apply general linear maps.

-\paragraph{Main contributions.} In this study, we delve into the exploration on the boundary of quantum Markovian dynamics, addressing the two questions mentioned above to better comprehend its limitations.
-First, we present an algebraic characterization of virtual quantum Markov chains (VQMCs), offering an easily verifiable criterion for determining a quantum state's qualification as a VQMC.
+We present an algebraic characterization of the VQMCs, offering an easily verifiable criterion for determining a quantum state's qualification as a VQMC.
 This criterion suggests that a tripartite quantum state can undergo virtual recovery if and only if the kernel of its block matrix on subsystem $B$, conditional on $A$, is included in the kernel of its block matrix on subsystem $BC$, conditional on $A$, (cf.~Theorem~\ref{thm:main_necc_suff}).
-As a notable application, we show that a quantum state that is classical on the subsystem $C$ is always a VQMC, and particularly, a W state is a VQMC while a GHZ state is not.
+As a notable application, we show that a W state is a VQMC while a GHZ state is not.